A SSIM Guided cGAN Architecture For Clinically Driven Generative Image Synthesis of Multiplexed Spatial Proteomics Channels: Abstract

 \section{Abstract}

-Histopathological work in clinical labs relying on immunostaining of proteins represents a bottleneck in processing medical tissue samples.
-Multiplexed spatial proteomics imaging can increase interpretive power but cannot cost-effectively sample the entire proteomic retinue important to diagnostic medicine or drug development.
-Here we present a structural similarity index measure (SSIM) guided conditional Generative Adversarial Network (cGAN) that generatively performs image-to-image (i2i) synthesis to generate photo-accurate protein channels in multiplexed spatial proteomics images.
-This approach can be utilized to accurately generate missing spatial proteomics channels that were not included during experimental data collection either at the bench or the clinic.
-Experimental spatial proteomic data from the Human BioMolecular Atlas Program (HuBMAP) was used to generate spatial representations of missing proteins through a U-Net based image synthesis pipeline.
-HuBMAP channels were hierarchically clustered by the (SSIM) as a heuristic to obtain the minimal set needed to recapitulate the underlying biology represented by the spatial landscape of proteins.
-We subsequently prove that our SSIM based architecture allows for scaling of generative image synthesis to slides with up to 100 channels, which is better than current state of the art algorithms which are limited to data with 11 channels.
-We validate these claims by generating a new experimental spatial proteomics data set from human lung adenocarcinoma tissue sections and show that a model trained on HuBMAP can accurately synthesize channels from our new data set.
-The ability to recapitulate experimental data from sparsely stained multiplexed histological slides containing spatial proteomic will have tremendous impact on medical diagnostics and drug development, and also raises important questions on the medical ethics of utilizing data produced by generative image synthesis in the clinical setting.
-The algorithm that we present in this paper will allow researchers and clinicians to save time and costs in proteomics based histological staining while also increasing the amount of data that they can generate through their experiments.
+Histopathological work in clinical labs often relies on immunostaining of proteins, which can be time-consuming and costly.
+Multiplexed spatial proteomics imaging can increase interpretive power, but current methods cannot cost-effectively sample the entire proteomic retinue important to diagnostic medicine or drug development.
+To address this challenge, we developed a conditional generative adversarial network (cGAN) that performs image-to-image (i2i) synthesis to generate accurate biomarker channels in multiplexed spatial proteomics images\footnote{https://github.com/aauthors131/multiplexed-image-synthesis}.We approached this problem as missing biomarker expression generation, where we assumed that a given n-channel multiplexed image has p channels (biomarkers) present and q channels (biomarkers) absent, with p+q=n, and we aimed to generate the missing q channels.
+To improve accuracy, we selected p and q channels based on their structural similarity, as measured by a structural similarity index measure (SSIM).
+We demonstrated the effectiveness of our approach using spatial proteomic data from the Human BioMolecular Atlas Program (HuBMAP)\footnote{https://portal.hubmapconsortium.org}, which we used to generate spatial representations of missing proteins through a U-Net based image synthesis pipeline.
+Channels were hierarchically clustered by SSIM to obtain the minimal set needed to recapitulate the underlying biology represented by the spatial landscape of proteins.
+We also assessed the scalability of our algorithm using regression slope analysis, which showed that it can generate increasing numbers of missing biomarkers in multiplexed spatial proteomics images.
+Furthermore, we validated our approach by generating a new spatial proteomics data set from human lung adenocarcinoma tissue sections and showed that our model could accurately synthesize the missing channels from this new data set.
+Overall, our approach provides a cost-effective and time-efficient alternative to traditional immunostaining methods for generating missing biomarker channels, while also increasing the amount of data that can be generated through experiments.
+This has important implications for the future of medical diagnostics and drug development, and raises important questions about the ethical implications of utilizing data produced by generative image synthesis in the clinical setting.